GeoGenetics-edu/case-study-data-processing-documentation-team-2/README.md

 ```

 Play with the visualisation and try to see how to filter and visualise the data in a meaningful way.

+We find that terrestrial taxa generally have higher damage rates than that of aquatic taxa.
+Regarding Bacteria, aerobic families (e.g., Mycobacteriaceae) usually have nice damage patterns, and damage rate increases as an increase of age.
+However, mixed families (i.e., aerobic and anaerobic taxa), for example, Pseudomonadaceae, do not have nice damage patterns.
+This means that these taxa may have different taphonomic processes.